 Importance of Each Tool

-- Springform pan: Allows for easy removal of the cheesecake without damaging its shape.
+- Springform pan: This tool allows for easy removal of the cheesecake, ensuring it retains its shape.

 Ingredients